madavid128/madavid-research/contact/index.md

 ## Collaboration & mentorship

-**Collaboration** — I partner on projects involving:
+**Collaboration:** I partner on projects involving:
 - Spatial histopathology + AI
 - Medical imaging (MRI/CT) + radiomics
-- Transcriptomics/multi‑omics integration
+- Transcriptomics and multi-omics integration
 - Reproducible analysis pipelines

-**Mentorship** — If you’re interested in collaborating or mentoring opportunities, I’m happy to chat and help define a project with clear scope and measurable deliverables.
+**Mentorship:** If you’re interested in collaborating or mentoring opportunities, I’m happy to chat and help define a project with clear scope and measurable deliverables.

-**Response** — I do my best to reply within a few business days.
+**Response:** I do my best to reply within a few business days.

 {%
   include button.html